vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *vinyasya taddale kāmākarīṇyādyāś ca vinyaset* //50//

-*dalāni dakṣiṇaśrotrapṛṣṭ haṁsaṁ ca kūrparam* /
+*dalāni dakṣiṇaśrotrapṛṣṭhaṁsaṁ ca kūrparam* /

-*karapṛṣṭ haṁ corujānugulphapādatalaṁ tathā * //51//
+*karapṛṣṭhaṁ corujānugulphapādatalaṁ tathā * //51//

-*vāmapādadalādy evam etad evāṣṭ akaṁ matam* /
+*vāmapādadalādy evam etad evāṣṭakaṁ matam* /

 Now, the *vyāpakanyā * of the eight-petaled lotus:

 Thereafter, on this \[lotus\], after having made an imposition using the mantra “Praise to the eight-petaled lotus,” //52// one must place the eight energies Ana ṅgakusumā, etc., on these petals, on the right temple, collarbone, thigh, and ankle and on the left ankle, thigh, collarbone, and temple. //53–54a//

-*tadantare cāṣṭ adalapadmāya nama ity api* //52//
+*tadantare cāṣṭadalapadmāya nama ity api* //52//

 *vinyasya taddaleṣveṣu dakṣaśa ṅkhe ca jatruke* /

 *ūrvāntargulphorujatruśa ṅkhe ca vāmata ḥ * //53//

-*ana ṅgakusumādyās tu śaktir aṣṭ au ca vinyaset* /
+*ana ṅgakusumādyās tu śaktir aṣṭau ca vinyaset* /

 The commentary gives the names of these eight minor goddesses,